The Best Offer

 The Best Offer (La migliore offerta – entitled Deception in the UK) is a 2013 English-language Italian psychological thriller film written and directed by Giuseppe Tornatore.
-The film stars Geoffrey Rush, Jim Sturgess, Sylvia Hoeks, and Donald Sutherland.
+The film stars Geoffrey Rush as Virgil Oldman, a meticulous and reclusive art auctioneer who becomes entangled in a mysterious romantic relationship with an agoraphobic heiress, Claire Ibbetson (Sylvia Hoeks).
+Jim Sturgess and Donald Sutherland appear in supporting roles.
 The music score was composed by Ennio Morricone.